YQYANG2233/Large-Language-Model-Break-AI/README.md

 # Large Language Model Break AI

 We are Team LlaXa from the School of Cyber Science and Technology at Zhejiang University.
-This repository contains the code for reproducing our submission to the Competition for LLM and Agent Safety 2024 (CLAS 2024).
+We actively respond to the call of the competition organizers by open-sourcing our solution.
+This repository contains the code for reproducing our submission to the Competition for LLM and Agent Safety 2024 ([CLAS 2024](https://www.llmagentsafetycomp24.com/)).

 ### Install Dependencies
 Necessary packages with recommended versions are listed in `environment.yml`.
 You can create a conda environment with these packages for reproducing our code.